jamonhin/Non-profit-project/README.md

 ## Dataset
 - **Source:** [Describe the source of the data, e.g., simulated data, anonymized real data].
 - **Fields:**
-  - `donor_id`: Unique identifier for each donor.
-  - `close_date`: Date of the donation.
-  - `donation_amount`: Value of the donation.
-  - donor_id: A unique identifier for each donor.
+  - `donor_id`: A unique identifier for each donor.
 This field helps to track individual donors across multiple donations.
-  - donation_date: The date when the donation was made.
+  - `donation_date`: The date when the donation was made.
 Useful for analyzing donation trends over time.
-  - payment_type: The method used for the donation (e.g., Credit Card, Cash).
+  - `payment_type`: The method used for the donation (e.g., Credit Card, Cash).
 Useful for understanding payment preferences among donors.
-  - donation: The amount donated by the donor in a specific transaction.
+  - `donation`: The amount donated by the donor in a specific transaction.
 Important for tracking the financial contribution of each donor.
-  - campaign: The specific fundraising campaign associated with the donation.
+  - `campaign`: The specific fundraising campaign associated with the donation.
 Useful for analyzing which campaigns are most effective or popular.
   - **Engineered Fields:**
-    - recency: Days since the last donation by donor.
+    - `recency`: Days since the last donation by donor.
-    - frequency: Number of donations in a specific period by donor.
+    - `frequency`: Number of donations in a specific period by donor.
-    - total_donations: Total donation amount by donor.
+    - `total_donations`: Total donation amount by donor.

 ## Technologies Used
 - **Programming Language:** Python